sebshader/color-themes-plugin/README.md

 # color-themes-plugin
-theme-picker plugin for pure data
+theme-picker plugin for pd-next https://github.com/sebshader/pdnext/releases and hopefully pure data in the future

 to install: make sure folder is named color-themes-plugin and place it in your pd path. also make sure there are no other active -plugin.tcl plugins in the pd path that set colors.